 INDIVIDUAL STUDENT REPORTING AND IMMUNITY

-A student who reports activity that may fall within the definition of hazing and who cooperates fully as a witness in the investigation and disciplinary process will not be subject to College disciplinary sanctions if his or her own conduct violated the hazing policy, unless the conduct the student engaged in contributed to causing harm.
+A student who reports activity that may fall within the definition of hazing and who cooperates fully as a witness in the investigation and disciplinary process will not be subject to College disciplinary sanctions even if his or her own conduct violated the hazing policy, unless the conduct the student engaged in caused physical harm to another.
 Students who choose to report and request immunity for their own conduct under this policy should know that they may be liable for criminal and civil penalties that are beyond Dartmouth's control.

 FRESH START ORGANIZATIONAL AMNESTY POLICY